Rajini (TV series)

-Rajini is an Indian Tamil-language family drama television series that airs on Zee Tamil and it digitally available on ZEE5.
+Rajini is an Indian Tamil-language family drama television series that aired on Zee Tamil and digitally available on ZEE5.
 It premiered on 27 December 2021.
-The series stars Shreya Anchan in the titular role with Arun Crizer in the lead roles.
+The series stars Shreya Anchan in the title role with Arun Crizer in the lead roles.
+The show was ended on 30 April 2023 with 436 episodes.

+The show aired a four hour long finale on Sunday, 30 April 2023.

 Synopsis

 Rajini, a determined and bold woman, who take cares her whole family as a single lady.
 But things take turns when her love was forgiving to her sister.